neok/oioi-documentation/docs/calls/rfid_verify.rst

 ~~~~~~

 evco-id
-    EVCO ID of the RFID is returned in case of 0 result code (string)
+    EVCO ID of the RFID is returned in case of response with 0 result code (string)

 HTTP Status code
 ~~~~~~~~~~~~~~~~